thamaraprata/thamaraprata/README.md

 ### Hi there 👋
+## I'm Thâmara, if you you can call me by my nickname: Tantan

+💙 Programming - 🖤 Books - 💙 Anime

+I am studyng to become a Bachelor of Software Engineer.
+I have small projects in JavaScript.

+- 🌱 I am currently learning more about JS, React and various frameworks.
+-  As me about anything.
+I will try to help you as much as I can.
+-  Quote: Só existe caminho sem saída se você não sabe olhar para trás.
+-  How to reach me: https://www.linkedin.com/in/th%C3%A2mara-cordeiro-462692191/

 <!--
 **thamaraprata/thamaraprata** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.